fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 And it may actually be something simple, like, get off your phone and go to bed so you can wakeup early the next day to workout.
 Or it could be something major: confess a lie, end an important relationship, change your job.
 > If not you, then who?
 If not now, when?

+**An obligation to do great things**

+We have an obligation to do great things.
+Because the truth is, the world is a fragile place with unimaginable amounts of suffering, and it won't get any better by itself.
+Things don't just happen by default, built it.
+It took the great work and sacrifice of many people to build the world we have today.
+We have many, many problems to fix, but the truth of the matter is that the world has never been a better place.
+And there is also no middle: if you're not making the world a better place, you're actively dragging down those who are.

+Greatness may sound intimidating, but it may be a lot more straightforward than you realize.
+I define greatness as whatever you can do to reduce the amount of suffering in the world.
+Perhaps greatness for you is to raise a family.
+Perhaps it's to spend some of your time volunteering at a local shelter.
+At the end of the day, everyone has a role in the world.
+You are responsible for yourself, because if you don't take care of yourself, someone else will.
+Although this may sound counterintuitive to some people, greatness may involve a great deal of self-care.
+Because if you don't take care of yourself, eventually, someone else will have to.
+This means that greatness for you may mean brushing your teeth, making your bed every morning, or exercising for a bit.
+Or, perhaps it is literally to change the world.
+Orient yourself towards truth, no matter how uncomfortable, break down the steps, and you will find what it is you should do next.
+Aiming high is accesible to everyone, but only if you are honest with yourself.
+Perhaps aiming high means taking stock of the situation and looking around you.

+Whatever greatness means for you, you have a duty to pursue it.
+Because life is hard, and if you can't rest easy knowing that you did your best, no matter the sacrifice, you will end up bitter and resentful.
+If you avoid aiming for greatness, you will inevitably try to bring down all those who do, because they will remind you of the dreams you gave up on.
+They will remind you of the sacrifices you were not willing to make.

 **Being**